asmitdash/Data-Analysis-of-F1-Drivers/README.md

 ## Conclusions
-The data analysis reveals interesting insights about F1 races, the drivers who compete(d) and championships won.
+The data analysis reveals interesting insights about F1 races, the drivers who compete and championships won.
 The findings are summarized in the Jupyter notebooks and visualized in the plots directory.